getsentry/sentry-docs/README.md

 - We've disabled the default optimized static links within Gatsby due to the complexity of navigating between two codebases.
 Once the Jekyll conversion is done, we'll want to make the change in `<SmartLink>`.

 - We're automatically importing _all_ Jekyll pages inside of Gatsby.
 They won't all work.
 When formally converting a page over to Gatsby you should move it into a parallel location inside of the Gatsby file tree (`./src/docs/...`).
-You also like want to convert it to `.mdx` instead of `.md`.
+You also want to convert it to `.mdx` instead of `.md`.
 (DC: you will need to update `gatsby-node.js` to handle indexing `.mdx` once the first is added!)

 - This is likely brittle.
 We want to move away from Jekyll as quickly as possible, so ideally all new content is done in Gatsby.